Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/common-control-properties.md

 <td>

-<span style="FONT-WEIGHT: normal">The type of binding between the control and the data source.
+The type of binding between the control and the data source.
 For most controls this is option is not available, as the inherent nature of the control only allows one of the two.
 See also [Data Binding Fundamentals](list-and-lookup-controls/data-binding-fundamentals.md "Data Binding Fundamentals").

 **Value**